 No matter how much of a hurry you are in, always, eat your breakfast.
 A 2005 study published in the journal American society for clinical nutrition found that people who ate breakfast regularly were more likely to shed additional pounds and maintain a healthy body mass index, than those who omitted breakfast.
 In fact those in the second category tended to eat more during the rest of the day, and as a result gained more weight.

 Eat food that is not processed.
-This means that you will be eating whole grains, beans, nuts, seeds, grass-fed animal products such as poultry and eggs, vegetables and fruits, and avoiding doughnuts, sweetened drinks, candy, sausages, bacon, cakes, pastries and such other food items that are very easily available these days.
+This means that you will be eating whole grains, beans, nuts, seeds, grass-fed animal products such as poultry and eggs, vegetables and fruits, and avoiding doughnuts, sweetened drinks, candy, sausages, bacon, cakes, pastries and such other food items that are very easily available these days, so is better you get your best cooler and pack it with a lot of the healthy food that you actually should eat, so you won’t be tempted to eat all other bad food.

 Believe it or not, uncontrolled stress is the biggest culprit in binge eating.
 The much talked about ‘stress eating’, it seems, is real.
 Research shows that the hormones released when you are stressed out, and the high sugary comfort foods that you immediately reach out for, may be reason for the obesity epidemic of the modern society.
 When stressed out, do something you enjoy instead of reaching for your milk chocolate.
 Go for a walk, and listen to some music.
 Anything instead of eating.